Outpatient utilization of ZERBAXA® (ceftolozane and tazobactam)

 cIAI, complicated intra-abdominal infection; CrCl, creatinine clearance; cUTI, complicated urinary tract infection; eGFR, estimated glomerular filtration rate; ESRD, end-stage renal disease; HABP, hospital-acquired bacterial pneumonia; VABP, ventilator-associated bacterial pneumonia.

-Download the outpatient leave-behind for guidance on outpatient utilization and dosing information for ZERBAXA.
+Download the outpatient utilization and dosing information resource for ZERBAXA.

 Questions About Ordering?
 Contact the Merck National Service Center 1-800-672-6372 (1-800-NSC-Merc).